Formed in 1887 - The Oldest Military Association

 - Any voting concerning financial matters under Rule 24a shall require a 75% majority of members voting.

-- Any proposed amendment to a rule or rules or proposed cancellation of a rule or rules or proposed new rule or rules upon which a decision has been given in accordance with clause 24a above shall thereby be deemed duly amended or cancelled or a new rule or rules as they may be with immediate effect.
+- Any proposed amendment to a rule or rules or proposed cancellation of a rule or rules or proposed new rule or rules upon which a decision has been given in accordance with clause 24a above shall thereby be deemed duly amended or canceled or a new rule or rules as they may be with immediate effect.
 No amendment to an amended new rule may be proposed (unless ultra vires to the Association on implementation) within one year.

 A Directory shall be printed every 5 years containing the names of all members of the Association, to include their full names, addresses, decorations and contact details.
 It will be forwarded to each member for their sole use.
 Details are not to be shared with a third party unless an individual’s permission has been obtained.